 Dynamic Cell Validation¶

-The challenge here is similar to that of Dynamic Filtering - when editing a value in a grid, the values presented to the user should be filtered according to additional rules, based on the values of other cells in the same row.
+When editing a value in a grid, the values presented to the user should be filtered according to additional rules, based on the values of other cells in the same row.

 The configuration would like like so: